terramate-io/terramate/docs/terraform-generation.md

-Terraform code generation can be defined anywhere inside a project, from a specific stack, which defines code generation only for the specific stack, to parent dirs or even the project root, which then has the potential to affect code generation to multiple or all stacks (as seen on the previous example).
+Terraform code generation can be defined anywhere inside a project, from a specific stack, which defines code generation only for the specific stack, to parent dirs or even the project root, which then has the potential to affect code generation to multiple or all stacks (as seen in the previous example).

 This does raise the question of how code generation configuration is merged/overridden as Terramate navigate the project loading and evaluating configuration in order to